menghaozhang/tink-link-ios/USAGE.md

 ```

 ### Handling Universal Links
+For some providers the redirect needs to be a https link.
+Use the continue user activity method in your `UIApplicationDelegate` to let TinkLink send the information to Tink if needed.

 ```swift
 func application(_ application: UIApplication, continue userActivity: NSUserActivity, restorationHandler: @escaping ([UIUserActivityRestoring]?) -> Void) -> Bool {
     if userActivity.activityType == NSUserActivityTypeBrowsingWeb, let url = userActivity.webpageURL {